-The bears have their own routes, and invariably keep away from people and the main trails.
+The brown bear have its own routes, and invariably keep away from people and the main trails.
 They will hear or smell you long before you see them.

-Once we arrived at the clearing I was amazed to see the hide he had built.
-It had been specially built for photographers, with a long shelf to rest your camera on and small round viewing holes for your lens to fit through.
+Once we arrived at the clearing It was amazing to see the hide he had built.
+Miha has designed and built it especially for photographers, with a long shelf to rest your camera on and small round viewing holes for your lens to fit through.

 Miha told me how he had chosen these locations because they are on the bears’ food trails.
 Once he finds a location, he puts food out in strategic locations so the bears get to know it as a source of food.
 This increases the chances of a sighting.
 He led me to the place where he spreads the food, and started throwing it around.

 He then took me to the hide and we got in.
 “Once in here,” he told me.
 “Do not leave until I come to get you.”
 I assured him there was no chance of that!

 He also told me to switch my camera to silent mode, and especially to turn off the beep when it focuses.
 “Keep everything very, very quiet.”
 He warned.
 This was not, as I thought, because the bear might attack the hide.
 “You are perfectly safe in here,” he assured me.
 But it’s to ensure that the bears are not scared away.

 Soon after, my Italian counterpart joined us and Miha left.
 We locked the door!

 Nothing much happened for the first half an hour or so, but then two 1 year old cubs came by and stayed for well over an hour.

 Now, the thing about photographing bears, or any other wildlife, is that you are at the mercy of the animal and its environment.
 You cannot simply tell a bear to move over a bit.
 Nor can you move around or move a tree or branch because you must stay in the hide.